 When working on your wedding budget, it’s important to think about the small details that could have a big effect.
 One line item that a lot of couples tend to forget about (but shouldn’t) is gratuity.
 While gratuity is not expected by everybody you work with for your wedding, it is customary to tip select vendors either 15-20% of their services or a suggest amount, outlined below.
 As a general rule of thumb, be sure to check your wedding contracts BEFORE tipping to make sure services don’t already include gratuity (such as your wedding catering).
 Also, don’t feel obliged to tip business owners (like your photographer or florist) who own their companies.
 Instead, consider these guidelines when it comes to wedding vendor tips.

 Unless otherwise noted, most tips should be given after receiving the service (such as hair and makeup) or at the end of the ceremony or reception with a cash envelope handed out by your wedding planner, best man/maid of honor, or your parents if they are paying for the wedding.
 You may also choose to tip your vendors before the event if it’s more convenient for you or if you won’t see them at the end of the wedding.

 Wedding Tipping Guide

-Wedding Planner: No tip is necessary, but if they’ve brought along junior, less-experienced professionals, we suggest $50+ each.
+Wedding Planner: 15% of their fee is a nice gesture, or a personal gift.
+If they’ve brought along junior, less-experienced professionals, we suggest $50+ each.
 You can tip at the end of the wedding or with a Thank You note after your honeymoon.

 Hair & Makeup: Pretend you’ve just gone to the salon.
 We suggest 15-20% on all services (this includes your bridesmaids if you’ve treated them), which should be tipped at the end of your service.